camunda/camunda-docs-manual/content/update/minor/713-to-714/_index.md

 # Changes to Task Query and Historic Task Query behavior

-As of version `7.14.0`, when using the `TaskService`, or the `HistoryService` to execute a Task query or a Historic Task Instance query (or use the  appropriate Rest API endpoints), the following methods now perform a case-insensitive comparison:
+As of version `7.14.0`, when using the `TaskService`, or the `HistoryService` to execute a Task query or a Historic Task Instance query (or use the  appropriate REST API endpoints), the following methods now perform a case-insensitive comparison:

 * `TaskQuery#taskDescription(String description);`